ConEmu/ConEmu.github.io/en/SettingsColors.md

 ## Graphic enhancement

-**Fade when inactive** When ConEmu looses focus, its contents may be faded.
+**Fade when inactive** When ConEmu loses focus, its contents may be faded.
 You may specify most bright color.

-**Low** When ConEmu looses focus, its contents may be faded.
+**Low** When ConEmu loses focus, its contents may be faded.
 You may specify here "low shift" (wich makes dark colors lighter).

-**High** When ConEmu looses focus, its contents may be faded.
+**High** When ConEmu loses focus, its contents may be faded.
 You may specify here "high shift" (wich makes light colors darker).

 **TrueMod (24bit color) support** Colorer truemod support